-containing 0.1% gelatine and 0.05% sodium azide.
+0.05% sodium azide.

-Store protected from light at 4-8°C. Do not freeze.
-Storage The expiration dates are indicated on the vial labels.
+Store protected from light at 4 °C. Do not freeze.
+The Storage

-1.1 Principle of the IL-10 Secretion Assay
+1.1 Principle of the IL-2 Secretion Assay

-Antigen-specific T cells are analyzed using the IL-10 Secretion Assay starting from whole blood, PBMC or other leukocyte containing single cell preparations.
+Antigen-specific T cells are analyzed using the IL-2 Secretion Assay starting from whole blood, PBMCs or other leukocyte containing single-cell preparations.
 The cells are restimulated for a short period of time with specific peptide, protein or other antigen preparations.